FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 In certain cases, subseasonal forecasts receives regular updates through the implementation of the latest model, incorporating research discoveries tailored for operational use \cite{stan2022advances}.
 For instance, the ECMWF S2S reforecasts, often termed hindcasts, which are generated on-the-fly by employing the most recent model version available at the time of forecast generation.
 In our research, we utilize the ECMWF S2S reforecasts generated from model cycle C47r3.
 These reforecasts encompass initialization dates over 20 years, ranging from January 3, 2002, to December 29, 2021.
 The ECMWF S2S reforecasts are initialized twice weekly, aligning with the real-time forecasts.
 Additionally, our comparative analysis involves employing the 51-member ECMWF real-time S2S forecast for the year 2022.
-In the analysis encompassing testing data from 2017 to 2021, anomalies for all variables are defined as deviations from the climatological mean calculated over the 15-year period from 2002 to 2016.
+For the analysis using testing data from 2017 to 2021, anomalies for all variables are defined as deviations from the climatological mean calculated over the 15-year period from 2002 to 2016.
 Meanwhile, for the analysis based on testing data in the year 2022, the climatological mean is calculated over the period from 2002 to 2021.
+Furthermore, a set of hindcasts from 2002 to 2016 is generated for FuXi-S2S, which are used to to establish a climatology.
+This climatology is then subtracted from the FuXi-S2S forecasts for the testing data spanning from 2017 to 2021.
+This process facilitates the calculation of FuXi-S2S anomalies for evaluations.

 To ensure equitable comparisons, we evaluate FuXi-S2S forecasts specifically on identical initialization dates corresponding to those utilized for both the ECMWF S2S reforecasts and forecasts.
 This approach facilitates a fair and direct assessment between FuXi-S2S and ECMWF S2S.